internet-identity-labs/sdk-ts/packages/credentials/readme.md

 # Credentials SDK

-The credentials SDK exposes typescript methods to authenticate user credentials via zero knowledge proofs.
-Proof calls will often open a new window to the NFID dapp, which will perform authentication and return the proof back to your application.
-If a verification can be performed passively, no new window may be required.
+The credentials SDK exposes typescript methods to authenticate user credentials via a window to NFID which returns zero knowledge proofs to your application.

 **`requestPhoneNumberCredential (conf?: CredentialProviderConf) : Promise<CredentialResult>`**